- Teen Challenge Adventure Ranch

 - A History of Success — Based on federal and university studies done on various Teen Challenge centers across the United States, the Teen Challenge Program has been shown to have one of the highest success rates in the world.
 Success rates are regularly 20 times higher than other similar type programs.

-Helping a Student Regain Control of His Behavior
+Helping Boys Regain Control of Their Behavior and Their Life

-The Teen Challenge program is broken up into five phases.
+The Teen Challenge program has five phases.
 The first four phases are completed on campus.
 Each phase has unique goals, objectives, and intervention material that a student must complete before moving to the next phase.
 The general goals of each phase are as follows:

 Phase 1 – Basic Self-Management